-Prerequisite: 'C' or higher in PSY 215 and PSY 225
+Prerequisite: PSY 215 and PSY 225

 This course is designed to introduce the student to some of the major topics in clinical psychology.
 It looks at historical theories as well as contemporary research findings.
 By the end of the course, students should be more sensitive to issues relating to psychological dysfunction, and more familiar with the industry of mental illness and its impact on individuals and society.